djuromatic/.config/README.md

 ## Init

-this configuration requires some submodules to be clone to do that run init.sh
+this configuration requires some submodules to be clone to do that run `init.sh`

 ## Prerequisits

-using some rich color terminal like ITerm2
+- Rich color terminal like ITerm2
-Nerd Font installed
+- Nerd Font installed for terminal
-Installed nvim and tmux
+- Installed nvim and tmux

 ## Install